-- Every classroom and office space are equipped with a supply of hand sanitizer.
-Hand sanitizer must be used upon entering the space. - Regular hand washing is scheduled into the school day, and classrooms without inroom sinks are provided hand sanitizer.

-- Soap and hand sanitizer are restocked regularly in classrooms, bathrooms and common areas. - Signage is placed throughout campuses promoting healthy hand hygiene and handwashing practices. - Students are educated on proper hand-washing and healthy hand hygiene in an ageappropriate manner.
-District teachers and staff have received training regarding proper hand-washing and healthy hand hygiene.
+- Hand sanitizers are available and are encouraged to be used as needed. - Regular hand washing is encouraged throughout the school day. - Soap and hand sanitizer are restocked regularly in classrooms, bathrooms, and common areas. - Signage is placed throughout campuses promoting healthy hand hygiene and handwashing practices, and depicting proper hand-washing and healthy hand hygiene.